OpenSight/janus-cloud/README.md

 8 Requirements for the backend Janus server
 -----------------------------------------------------------

-By now, Janus-proxy / Janus-sentinel only suport corresponding with the backend Janus server by WebSocket, not support other transport.
-And there is no secret/token mechanism applied in the communication between them, because the API of the Janus server is only used by Janus-proxy / Janus-sentinel internel, and not directly output to outside.
+By now, Janus-proxy / Janus-sentinel only support corresponding with the backend Janus server by WebSocket, not support other transport.
+And there is no secret/token mechanism applied in the communication between them, because the API of the Janus server is only used by Janus-proxy / Janus-sentinel internal, and not directly output to outside.

-In summary, there are some requirements below on the configuration of the backend Janus sever when deploying with Janux-cloud:
+In summary, there are some requirements below on the configuration of the backend Janus sever when deploying with Janus-cloud:

 * WebSocket transport must be enabled to correspond with Janus-proxy/Janus-sentinel
 * api_secret and token_auth feature must be disabled